Final viva and thesis submission

 You will need to complete some parts of the EX1 yourself, such as personal details.
 Some parts, such as the names of the internal and external examiner, will need to be completed by your Director of Studies.
 Appended to your EX1 form should be an EXCV (Doc) for each proposed examiner, again, this is something that your Director of Studies will arrange.

-See Graduate School Handbook Part 13 PGR 13.2 for information on the format of the thesis.
+See the final submission section of the Doctoral Academy Handbook for information on the format of the thesis.

 The thesis title on the submitted version must be the title that has been approved on your EX1 form; if different, this may cause a delay in the process.

-You are also required to submit an electronic copy of your soft bound thesis to the University’s Research Repository and each time you amend your thesis during the assessment phase.
+You are required to submit an electronic copy of your soft bound thesis to the University's Research Repository and each time you amend your thesis during the assessment phase.
 Your thesis will be held on a closed access basis until you have completed your degree, when it will be replaced by the final version of your thesis.
 The electronic soft bound copy will be used to facilitate examination processes, and will be accessible only by designated members of University staff and examiners.
-Please see detailed guidance on how to submit to the Research Repository.
-You will also need to read, sign and return form RD14 (Doc ) 'Initial submission declaration' at the same time as your soft bound thesis is submitted for examination.
+Please see detailed guidance on how to deposit your research.
+You will also need to read, sign and return form RD14 (Doc) 'Initial submission declaration' at the same time as your soft bound thesis is submitted for examination.

 Your Director of Studies will be notified when the internal and external examiners have been approved, and will then contact you and the examiners to arrange the date of the viva.
 You will be required to attend your viva in person.
-If you have any queries about the date of your viva, please do not hesitate to contact your Director of Studies or the Graduate School Office.
+If you have any queries about the date of your viva, please do not hesitate to contact your Director of Studies or the Doctoral Academy Hub.

 Once you have been notified of the outcome of your viva and have fulfilled all requirements that the examiners requested and these have been approved, the PGR Assessment Team will write to you regarding the submission of the final thesis.
 The final version of your thesis must be deposited on the UWE Bristol Research Repository and be ready to be made public.
 This includes all Copyright Law issues being addressed.
-You will also need to submit a completed and signed final thesis deposition candidate declaration form (RD15 sent to you by the PGR Assessment Team) to the address above.
+You will also need to submit a completed and signed final thesis deposition candidate declaration form (RD15 sent to you by the PGR Assessment Team) to the PGR Assessment Team at firstname.lastname@example.org.

 Please note that there is no longer a university requirement to submit a hard bound copy of your final thesis.